 Mr. Setliff represents clients in complex litigation at the trial and appellate level in state and federal courts across the eastern United States.
-His multifaceted trial practice includes representation of clients across a broad array of industries, with a focus on defense of railroads, both freight and passenger carriers, in claims of traumatic injury by employees and non-employees.
-This includes defense of Federal Employers Liability Act claims, crossing accidents, trespasser claims and property damage claims.
-Mr. Setliff also defends the railroads against FELA claims by employees allegedly injured as a result of occupational workplace hazards, including hearing loss, repetitive stress and exposure to asbestos, silica, diesel fumes, soaps, solvents and other chemical fumes.
+His multifaceted trial practice includes representation of clients across a broad array of industries, with a focus on transportation companies, including railroads, trucking and bus companies, in claims of traumatic injury by employees and non-employees.
+His railroad practice includes defense of Federal Employers Liability Act (FELA) claims, crossing accidents, trespasser claims and property damage claims.
+Mr. Setliff also defends railroads against FELA claims by employees allegedly injured as a result of occupational workplace hazards, including hearing loss, repetitive stress and exposure to asbestos, silica, diesel fumes, soaps, solvents and other chemical fumes.
 Additionally, he is trial counsel to Class I and Class III railroads in employment claims arising under the Federal Railroad Safety Act (FRSA) and the Surface Transportation Assistance Act (STAA).
 His clients include Class I and Class III railroads and the nation’s largest passenger rail carrier.
-He is a member of the General Counsel Committee of the American Shortline and Regional Railroad Association and the National Association of Railroad Trial Counsel (NARTC) and the Virginia Railroad Association.
+He is a member of the General Counsel Committee of the American Shortline and Regional Railroad Association, the National Association of Railroad Trial Counsel (NARTC) and the Virginia Railroad Association.

 Mr. Setliff also represents trucking companies, their insurers and their drivers in a wide variety of claims, including catastrophic personal injury, property damage, and toxic cleanup.
-He also handles workers’ compensation claims, negotiating, drafting and enforcement of commercial agreements, including brokerage and independent contractor agreements, and routine traffic citations.
+He also handles workers’ compensation claims, negotiating, drafting and enforcement of commercial agreements, including brokerage and independent contractor agreements, and traffic citations including felony charges.
 His practice covers the gamut of trucking litigation, from first scene accident investigation to effectively and efficiently trying cases to verdict.
-He serves as General Counsel to the Virginia Trucking Association and is an active member of the Virginia Movers and Warehousemen Association, the Maryland Motor Truck Association, the Trucking Industry Defense Association (TIDA), the American Moving and Storage Association, and the International Association of Movers, The National Truck and Heavy Equipment Claims Council, and the Virginia Loggers Association.
+He serves as General Counsel to the Virginia Trucking Association and is an active member of the Virginia Movers and Warehousemen Association, the Maryland Motor Truck Association, the Trucking Industry Defense Association, the American Moving and Storage Association, the International Association of Movers, The National Truck and Heavy Equipment Claims Council, and the Virginia Loggers Association.

 Mr. Setliff’s trial practice extends beyond transportation law and includes representation of one of the nation’s largest utility companies in commercial litigation matters as well as claims of personal injury and property damage.
 He is also trial counsel for several national commercial property owners, landlords and management companies handling commercial landlord/tenant issues as well as personal injury and premises liability.
 In addition, Mr. Setliff is trial counsel for a wide variety of national commercial retailers in personal injury, premises liability and workers’ compensation claims.